jcoronelcortes/perform-2023-hotday/Advanced Cloud Platform Monitoring/content/04_Fluentbit/01_Structure logs fro Dynatrace/index.md

 ![fluenbit sdout 01](../../../assets/images/fluenbit_pod.png)

-Export the pod id matching fluent-bit (NOT the operator) to use in further steps:
+8. Export the pod id matching fluent-bit (NOT the operator) to use in further steps:

 ```bash
 export fluentpod=<pod>
 ```

-Let's display the logs currently parsed by Fluentbit:
+9. Let's display the logs currently parsed by Fluentbit:

 ```bash
 kubectl logs $fluentpod -n kubesphere-logging-system
 ```

-### Step 2.
-Add kubernetes labels
+## B) Add kubernetes labels

-A. Let's enrich the logs by adding the kubernetes information Fluentbit has a filter plugin named `kubernetes`.
+Let's enrich the logs by adding the kubernetes information Fluentbit has a filter plugin named `kubernetes`.
 This plugin will interact with the k8S api to add the right labels to our logs.

 Let's add a new Filter step in our current log pipeline.

-Edit the cluster template provided with:
+1. Edit the cluster template provided with:

 ```bash
 vi ~/HOT_DAY_SCRIPT/exercise/04_Fluent/cluster_filter_template.yaml